Posted on Oct. 10, 2023 by Niki Nelson

 Delaying the use of force in favor of de-escalation requires good judgment, situational awareness, and frequently, an assumption of risk.
 In an article by Von Kliem of Force Science, the decision to de-escalate requires officers to balance immediate public safety against the desire to generate voluntary cooperation and avoid the use of force.

 Of course, not all subjects are willing or able to be de-escalated.
 There are not magic words that guarantee an unruly subject will suddenly become compliant.
 If someone does not want to comply, they won’t.
 Officers must not only assess the subject’s willingness to de-escalate, they must consider when it has become too dangerous to keep trying.
-This is where the four C’s come into play: containment, control, contact, and communication.
+This is where the four C’s of de-escalation come into play: containment, control, contact, and communication.

 Containment & Control